 Featuring Artists already confirmed are Gwilym Simcock on piano, Tim Garland on saxophones and Mike Walker on guitar.

 Here are some excerpts of the reviews the Festival received.

 London Jazz News

 Reports keep coming in to us about what a special time the Ambleside Days festival in Cumbria was.
 Musicians and their partners were made extremely welcome by Zeffirellis.
 This festival has been described by a number of the participants as having been the completely ideal circumstances in which to make music.

 AMBLESIDE DAYS – A celebration of world class contemporary music Thursday August 31 to Sunday September 3, 2017

 Nestling below Fairfield, where West Coast meets East Coast at the Northern end of Windermere, lies Ambleside, perhaps an unexpected location for a venue boasting world class musicians in the line-up.

-Some thirty-seven years ago, Derek Hook, one-time rock drummer and butcher, first opened Zeffirellis, a compact complex of cinema, vegetarian restaurant and jazz bar.
-Over the years Hook has managed to attract a host of jazz luminaries to perform at Zeffirellis, many of whom were represented at the festival.
+Some thirty-nine years ago, Derek Hook, one-time rock drummer and butcher, first opened Zeffirellis, a compact complex of cinema, vegetarian restaurant and jazz bar.
+Over the years he has managed to attract a host of jazz luminaries to perform at Zeffirellis, many of whom were represented at the festival.
 In 2016 Gwilym Simcock, Mike Walker and Iain Dixon played at Zeffirellis as part of the Lake District Summer Music Festival.
-It was following this event that Derek Hook had the idea for a celebration of the best in contemporary music.
+It was following this event that the idea for a celebration of the best in contemporary music occured.

 The festival was dedicated to the late John Taylor (piano) who had been a long-time supporter of the venue and in 1992 had composed and recorded (with John Surman) a suite of music, Ambleside Days, a commission by Zeffirellis with the assistance of Northern Arts.